 How to Repair Torn Treadmill Belt?

-If a treadmill belt is torn and opened up, the belt’s integrity is compromised.
+If a walking belt is torn and opened up, the belt’s integrity is compromised.
 It is safer to completely replace the belt and avoid an unwanted injury at a random time.
 A treadmill is usually torn when the belt is too tight or there is too much friction.
 Leave 2-3 inches of a gap to avoid an overtightened belt.